Ross Kenseth

-Ross Kenseth (born May 25, 1993) is an American stock car racing driver who currently competes part-time in the Blizzard Series.
+Ross Joseph Kenseth (born May 25, 1993) is an American stock car racing driver who currently competes part-time in the Blizzard Series.
 He is the son of 2003 NASCAR Winston Cup Series champion Matt Kenseth.
-He has competed part-time in the NASCAR Xfinity Series and Camping World Truck Series, ARCA Midwest Tour, CRA Super Series and ARCA Racing Series.
+He has formerly competed part-time in the NASCAR O'Reilly Auto Parts Series and NASCAR Craftsman Truck Series, and ARCA Menards Series.

 Early life

 Born in Appleton, Wisconsin, Kenseth attended college at Clemson University.
 He is the first child and only son of Matt Kenseth.
 He has four younger half-sisters from his father’s marriage.

 In late 2015, Kenseth announced his engagement to Amber Odom.
 After moving on from racing, Kenseth became an accountant, moved to Miramar Beach, Florida with Odom, and had a daughter and a son with her.